pooyagolchian/gatsby-old-blog/content/blog/ssh-tunnel/index.md

 ## Configure The Poor Man's VPN (Tunnel over SSH) on MacOS, Linux

-1.Install and configuration proxychains4 (Next generation) from [github][1]
+1. Install and configuration proxychains4 (Next generation) from [github][1]
-2.Befor this configuration, You must be install `gcc and make`
+2. Befor this configuration, You must be install `gcc and make`

 ```bash
  ./configure --prefix=/usr --sysconfdir=/etc